MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 Depending on how the query is structured, there could be three possible outcomes to the query folding mechanism:

 * **No query folding**:  When the query contains transformations that can't be translated to the native query language of your data source, either because the transformations aren't supported or the connector doesn't support query folding.
 For this case, Power Query gets the raw data from your data source and uses the Power Query engine to achieve your desired output by processing the required transforms at the Power Query engine level.
 * **Partial query Folding**: When only a few transformations in your query, and not all, can be pushed back to the data source.
-This means that a subset of your transformations is done at your data source and the rest of your query transformations occur locally.
+This means that a subset of your transformations is done at your data source and the rest of your query transformations occur in the Power Query engine.
 * **Full query Folding**: When all of your query transformations get pushed back to the data source and no processing occurs  by the Power Query engine.
 Instead you receive your desired output directly from the data source.

 >[!NOTE]